elegantapp/pwa-asset-generator/README.md

 ### You saved me hours of work with pwa-asset-generator.
 How can I support this project?

-I'm happy to hear you enjoy my work, and it saved you your precious time.
-Let's call it even!
-[Make a donation](https://www.buymeacoffee.com/onder) and help me support students in developing countries!
+We're glad you enjoy PWA Asset Generator, and it saved you your precious time.
+[Make a donation](https://opencollective.com/pwa-asset-generator/donate) and help us maintain this project!